Principles of resource groups

 You don't have any resources in this resource group yet, so the list at the bottom is empty.
 Let's create a couple of resources in the resource group.

-In the top menu bar, select Create, or select Create resources at the bottom of the pane; either will work.
+In the top menu bar, select Create, or select the Create resources button at the bottom of the pane; either will work.
 The Create a resource pane appears.

 In the Search services and marketplace search box, search for and select Virtual network.
 The Virtual network pane appears.